1984–85 South-West Indian Ocean cyclone season: Severe Tropical Storm Feliska

+Tropical Storm 25S

 Tropical Cyclone Helisaonina

 On April 10, MFR reportedly classified a low far from any land masses.
 Later that day, the JTWC upgraded Helisaonina into a tropical depression after turning from west to southwest.
 On April 11, MFR upgraded the system into a Severe Tropical Storm.
 At 0600 UTC the next day, the JTWC upgraded the system into a hurricane while MFR upgraded the system into tropical cyclone intensity.
 That evening, the JTWC announced that it had developed winds equivalent to Category 2 intensity.
 Two days after becoming a severe tropical storm, on April 13, the JTWC upgraded Helisaonina to the equivalent to a Category 3 hurricane.
 While undergoing a counterclockwise loop, the JTWC reported that Cyclone Helisaonina had peaked in intensity with 120 mph winds.
 At that time, 000 UTC April 14, MFR estimated it attained peak wind speed, with winds of 90 mph.

 After attaining peak intensity, the storm weakened rapidly as it began to move west-northwest.
 Later that morning, MFR downgraded the system into a severe tropical storm.
 By April 15, MFR downgraded the system into a tropical depression.
 That very day, the JTWC reported that winds of Helisaonina had fallen below hurricane-force.
 During the morning hours of April 17, the JTWC downgraded Helisaonina into a depression.
 Shortly thereafter, MFR stopped monitoring the system.
 After re-curving just east of Madagascar, Helisaonina dissipated according to the JTWC on April 18.
 While the storm was looping close to Rodrigues, it produced wind gusts of 117 km/h.